chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 ## 2024
 Hongjin Lin, Naveena Karusala, **Chinasa T. Okolo**, Catherine D’Ignazio, and Krzysztof Gajos. " 'Come to us first': Centering Community Organizations in Artificial Intelligence for Social Good Partnerships."
 To appear in the _Proceedings of the ACM on Human-Computer Interaction (PACM)_, 2024.

 **Chinasa T. Okolo**.
 "Operationalizing Comprehensive Data Governance in Africa."
-To appear in the African Journal of Sustainable Development (AJSD) Special Issue: “Redefining African Futures: The State, Resilience, and Pathways to Progress."
-Edited in partnership with the UN Office of the Special Advisor on Africa (OSAA) and the UN Sustainable Development Solutions Network (SDSN).
+To appear in the _African Journal of Sustainable Development (AJSD) Special Issue: “Redefining African Futures: The State, Resilience, and Pathways to Progress._" Edited in partnership with the UN Office of the Special Advisor on Africa (OSAA) and the UN Sustainable Development Solutions Network (SDSN).
 2024.

 **Chinasa T. Okolo**.
 "African Democracy in the Era of Generative Disinformation: Challenges and Countermeasures against AI-Generated Propaganda."
 In the _Building a Just AI Ecosystem in Africa Conference_, Research ICT Africa, 2024.